php/doc-base/docs/structure.md

   Including common warnings, notes, etc.
 - *{LANG}/translation.xml* - this file is used to store all central translation info, like a small intro text for translators and the persons list.
 This file is not present in the English tree.

-The next chapter will discuss how to [edit the manual sources](editing.md).